centrahq/api-documentation/source/reference/stable/order-api/list-customers.md

    * - ``created``

-       .. type:: date
+       .. type:: datetime
           :required: false

      - Get all customers added after a certain date.
+Allowed formats ``YYYY-mm-dd`` and ``YYYY-mm-dd HH:MM:SS``.
+Timezone is system-wide and decided by the company using Centra.

    * - ``modified``

-       .. type:: date
+       .. type:: datetime
           :required: false

      - Get all customers modified after a certain date.
+Allowed formats ``YYYY-mm-dd`` and ``YYYY-mm-dd HH:MM:SS``.
+Timezone is system-wide and decided by the company using Centra.

    * - ``xml``